VolcanO17/InvisiAI/README.md

 ### 🛡️ **Privacy-First Architecture**

-Unlike cloud-based solutions, Pluely keeps everything local:
+Unlike cloud-based solutions, InvisiAI keeps everything local:

 - **Your data never touches any servers** - all processing happens locally and with your LLM provider
 - **API keys stored securely** in your browser's localStorage